shoibloya/nuggt-analytics/README.md

 3. **Add Your Next.js Project**:
     - Place your Next.js project in the `uploaded_projects` folder.
     - The `SessionWrapper.tsx` and `SessionContext.tsx` files are already available in the repo.
+Instructions on how to set this up is on the instructions page (app.py)

 4. **Set up Firebase**:
     - Create a `firebase.js` file under the `lib` folder to configure Firebase and Firestore.